csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 <img width="790" alt="Screenshot 2023-10-04 at 10 09 08 PM" src="https://github.com/csc301-2023-fall/project-11-unicef-t/assets/72054183/bd3d0808-ef59-48ec-a8af-0928b6cf3ae0">

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * User stories must contain acceptance criteria.
-Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
- * If you have a partner, these must be reviewed and accepted by them.
-You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.